 “My students are our future.
 So in teaching, I have a chance to play a part in shaping that future.
 I don’t know that I can name the single most important reason to become a teacher.
 But I can tell you I have the best job in the world.
 Each day, I get to share my passion for learning, exploring, asking questions, and coming up with new and better solutions to problems.
 Each day is different and unpredictable.
 Each day, by showing kindness and empathy, I can remind a teenager to smile.
 Each day, I can make a difference.
 How many people can say that about their job?
 As a teacher, I can and proudly do.”

 “Each day, I can make a difference as a teacher.”

 22. You get to meet colleagues with a passion for teaching equal to yours.
 They might become friends for life and the staple of your Friday night drinks.

-When you become a teacher, it is nearly impossible to not gain new friends.
+When you become a teacher, you gain new friends in your same field.
 The great thing about this is that you share the same commitment to the craft.
 This allows you to gain new ideas, share passion, and relate with people having the same profession as yours.

 “Teaching is the most noble craft because, done well, it seeks above else a better world one human being at a time.”

 “Teaching seeks above else a better world on human being at a time.”